WEST PHILADELPHIA STUDENTS TUNE IN TO THE MUSIC INDUSTRY FOR CAREER PATHWAY

 The Mann partners to connect high school students to the music industry workforce to help close the opportunity gap in West Philadelphia

 MITP, which launched January at Overbrook High School in West Philadelphia, provides a three-year in-school training program to students starting in tenth grade and teaches different facets of the music industry – including music production, sound engineering, music business, stage lighting, video makeup, and more.
 As they progress through the program, students will be exposed to apprenticeship opportunities with companies in the field.
 MITP is a partnership program; lead partners include the Mann, the School District of Philadelphia, D.A.S.H.
-(Destined to Achieve Successful Heights), and Live Nation Urban with Overbrook High School as the program site.
+(Destined to Achieve Successful Heights), Live Nation Urban, and Live Nation Philadelphia with Overbrook High School as the program site.
 The program is part of a larger School District of Philadelphia effort to consolidate training programs throughout the city into one comprehensive program.

 The three-year program is separated into three tiers – the first one being Exposure, Exploration, and Skills Development.
 In this tier, students will gain introductory knowledge of jobs and roles in the music industry through in-school, after-school and online classes.
 In the second tier, Facilitated Professional Experience, students will apply concepts learned in the first tier by operating school auditoriums as performing arts venues, managing school studios, etc. Finally, the third tier, Independent Industry & College Experience, will allow students to shadow employees at professional venues, receive on-site training, and present opportunities for college exploration and dual enrollment.